gmirsky/zth-k8s-postgresql/README.md

 ![prometheus](./images/prometheus.png)

-Now let's open up the Grafa web interface at `http://4.156.216.212` Log in with the user ID `admin` and the password `prom-operator` and navigate to dashboards.
+Now let's open up the Grafana web interface at `http://4.156.216.212` Log in with the user ID `admin` and the password `prom-operator` and navigate to dashboards.

 ![dashboards](./images/dashboards.png)